DianaSoltani/moodify_me/README.md

     * Classification: this type of model predicts discrete values.
 This answers the following:
         * Is a given email message spam or not spam?
         * Is this an image of a dog, a cat, or a hamster?
 * Linear Regression: a method for finding the straight line or hyperplane that best fits a set of points.

+### Setup

+In order to begin to setup our program first ensure you have a Python version 3.7 or higher installed on your machine.

+* Begin by cloning the repository into a desired directory.

+* Once cloned we must begin to install the required dependancies, download flask and pymongo (either through pip or through some IDE installer)

+* Next we must setup the pymongo server to load data into
+   * create a mongodb atlas account here: https://www.mongodb.com/cloud/atlas
+   * create a cluster under any name you wish
+   * whitelist your IP and download some sort of client in order to access the database by following the connect instructions (compass is recommended)
+   * take the connection link given by mongodb and concatnate "?retryWrites=true" to the end of it and fill in the part with <password> in the link with connection account password you created
+   * take the concatnated link and put it into the location marked "here" in line 9 of main.py in the root directory of the program: dbclient = pymongo.MongoClient('here')

+Your all set, run the program and enjoy!

 #### Some recommended data sets to work with (not necessarily S.A.
 Practice)
 https://www.kaggle.com/nltkdata/movie-review